praveensingh3123/CS665-Assignment-5/README.md

 - `Protectable`: Strategy interface.

 ### Collaboration and Functioning
-- `TestResult` uses `Protectable` strategies to run test code.
-The `runProtected()` method in `TestResult` accepts a `Protectable` object, allowing different test execution behaviors to be encapsulated within `Protectable` implementations.
+- `TestResult` runs test code using `Protectable` techniques. `Protectable} objects are accepted by the `runProtected()` method in `TestResult}, which enables the encapsulation of various test execution behaviours within `Protectable` implementations.
-- `Protectable` provides a single method `protect()` that encapsulates the test execution logic.
+- The test execution logic is contained in the single method `protect()` that `Protectable` offers.

 ### Extensibility
 - Different test execution behaviors can be introduced by implementing new `Protectable` strategies, offering flexibility in how test code is executed within the `TestResult` context.